Emir Caner

 Emir Caner (born August 25, 1970) was the eighth president of Truett McConnell University, a private Baptist university in Cleveland, Georgia.
-On June 6, 2025 the Board of Trustees of Truett McConnell University placed Caner on administrative leave while allegations of mishandling sexual abuse complaints at the school were investigated.
+On June 6, 2025 the Board of Trustees of Truett McConnell University placed Caner on administrative leave while allegations of mishandling sexual abuse complaints at the school were investigated; he was fired in September 2025.
 Since 9/11, he and his brother Ergun Caner have been credited with playing a significant role in cultivating Islamophobia and Christian nationalism in the evangelical Christian community.

 Early life

 Caner was born to a Turkish father named Acar and a Swedish mother named Monica.
 He grew up in Gahanna, Ohio.

 Education

 Caner earned a B.A. in Biblical Studies from Criswell College (1993), an M.Div. from Southeastern Baptist Theological Seminary (1995), and a Ph.D. in history from the University of Texas at Arlington (1999).
 Caner's dissertation was entitled “Truth Is Unkillable: The Life and Writings of Balthasar Hubmaier, Theologian to the Anabaptists.”